-Definition: A sample is a smaller set of data that a researcher chooses or selects from a larger population using a pre-defined selection method.
+A sample is a smaller set of data that a researcher chooses or selects from a larger population using a pre-defined selection bias method.
 These elements are known as sample points, sampling units, or observations.

 For example, if a cell phone manufacturer wants to conduct a feature research study among students in US Universities.
-If the researcher is looking for features that the students use, features they would like to see, and the price they are willing to pay, an in-depth research study must be conducted.
+An in-depth research study must be conducted if the researcher is looking for features that the students use, features they would like to see, and the price they are willing to pay.

 Typically, the population for market research is enormous.
 Making an enumeration of the whole population is practically impossible.
 The sample usually represents a manageable size of this population.
 Researchers then collect data from these samples through surveys, polls, and questionnaires and extrapolate this data analysis to the broader community.

 Types of Samples: Selection methodologies with examples

 The process of deriving a sample is called a sampling method.
 Sampling forms an integral part of the research design as this method derives the quantitative and qualitative data that can be collected as part of a research study.
 Sampling methods are characterized into two distinct approaches: probability sampling and non-probability sampling.

 Probability sampling methodologies with examples